dsouflis/rete-next/README-agg.md

 value for this token.

 Method `reducer` is the commutative operation that combines two values.

-Constructor parameter `init` is the "zero" element of the `reducer`.
+Method `init` gives the "zero" element of the "reducer".

 Method `finalizer` may perform some final computation on the resulting value.
 Defaults to just returning it.